Bitcoin Halving Countdown 2024 - Everything You Need to Know

 The halving process is a key part of the Bitcoin system because it controls the supply of new bitcoins entering the market.
 By reducing the reward for mining, the halving process slows the rate at which new bitcoins are generated, thereby controlling inflation.
 It's also an event that often sparks significant interest and speculation within the cryptocurrency market.

-Mining a block refers to validating transactions and recording them into a block that gets added to the Bitcoin blockchain.
 When Bitcoin was first created in 2009, the reward for mining a block was 50 bitcoins.
-Since then, halving events over the years has slashed the Bitcoin mining block rewards by 50% each time to the present rate of 6.25 BTC.
+Since then, halving events over the years have slashed the Bitcoin mining block rewards by 50% each time to the present rate of 6.25 BTC.
+It will soon slash to 3.125 BTC per block mined on the Bitcoin blockchain following the next halving event.

 Why Does Bitcoin Halving Happen?